 Facts and stats about the Ross Bachelor of Business Administration class.

-Preferred Admission will be the main enrollment path for the BBA program. we will enroll 500 students, or 80% of our BBA class, through Preferred Admission.
+As a high achieving high school applicant, you can know of your opportunity to enter the Ross BBA by applying for Preferred Admission on the Common Application.
+This is the main enrollment path for the BBA program.
+We enroll approximately 80% of our BBA class, through Preferred Admission.

 PREFERRED ADMISSION FOR HIGH SCHOOL STUDENTS: